ksprashu/project-finding-donors-incoming-estimation/README.md

 ### Result

 The list of potential donors that have an income predicted to be >50K was found using a tuned **Logistic Regression** model.
+The accuracy of the best model was : 0.8418
+The F-Beta Score (beta = 0.5) was : 0.6832

+When using a **Support Vector Machine** on reduced feature dataset, I got the following performance.
-The accuracy of the model was :
+The accuracy of the best model was : 0.8446
-The F-Beta Score (beta = 0.5) was :
+The F-Beta Score (beta = 0.5) was : 0.6925

+Interestingly, in this exercise, tuning the model didn't help improve performance / accuracy.